 - have completed training through the Recovery Coach Academy;

 - work under the auspices of an approved ATR Provider; and

 - receive regular supervision from the provider that hires them.

-The ATR pilot project is aimed at addressing a very critical recovery support for ATR participants – HOUSING.
-The model of this pilot was designed to provide wrap-around support to ATR participants experiencing housing instability by addressing both their housing and recovery needs.
+ATR addresses another critical recovery support for ATR participants – HOUSING.
+Sober home services provide wrap-around support to ATR participants experiencing housing instability by addressing both their housing and recovery needs.
 Referred by a community provider, an eligible ATR participant will work with an ATR Housing Coordinator to find a Massachusetts Alliance for Sober Housing (MASH) certified sober home that meets their needs.
 ATR will pay the sober home rent and will assign a peer recovery coach to work alongside the participant for the duration of their stay in the sober home.

 To be eligible for this service, the individual must be an active ATR participant, and referred from an authorized ATR referral portal.
 The individual must also meet one of the following criteria:

 - Actively enrolled in an ATR job readiness or job training program

 - Receiving unemployment insurance (UI) or pandemic unemployment assistance (PUA) (must submit verification)

 To refer an ATR participant, please complete this referral form and upload any required documentation.
 The ATR Housing Coordinator will reach out to the individual to schedule an intake appointment.